 The Fallout series is one of gaming’s most beloved IPs, and fans have been pining for a TV adaptation for what feels like years.
-Now that Bethesda’s RPG has been given the green light to hit the small screen, here’s everything we know so far.
+Now that Bethesda’s RPG has been given the green light to hit the small screen with Amazon, here’s everything we know so far.

-Despite the inconsistent hit rate that video game adaptions have in TV, that doesn’t stop fans from campaigning to see their favorite IP get the live-action treatment.
-Especially as Arcane and The Witcher have come along and proved it can be done, there is seemingly no better time to try.
+Despite the inconsistent hit rate that video game adaptions have in TV & movies, that doesn’t stop fans from campaigning to see their favorite IP get the live-action treatment.
+With shows like Arcane and The Witcher being critical and commercial successes, the time for video game adaptations is now.

 Fallout fans are in luck!
 An Amazon TV series based on Bethesda’s Fallout games is heading into production in 2022 – and we’ve put together all of the details we know so far.